Royal Lincolnshire Regiment: Napoleonic Wars

 The regiment embarked for Egypt in 1800 for service in the French Revolutionary Wars and took part in the Battle of Alexandria in March 1801.
-The 2nd battalion then took part in the disastrous Walcheren Campaign in autumn 1809.
+The 2nd battalion then took part in the disastrous Walcheren Campaign in the autumn 1809.
 Meanwhile, the 1st battalion embarked for Spain in 1812 for service in the Peninsular War and took part in the Battle of Castalla in April 1813 and the Siege of Tarragona in June 1813.

 Lieutenant-Colonel Henry Booth, KH, JP, a Peninsular War veteran and the last of his ancient family to be seated at Killingholme, served as commanding officer from 1830 until his death in 1841.

 The Victorian era

 In 1842, the 10th Foot was sent to India and was involved in the bloody Battle of Sobraon in February 1846 during the First Anglo-Sikh War.
 The 10th would also see action at the Relief of Multan in January 1849 and the Battle of Gujrat in February 1849 during the Second Anglo-Sikh War.
 In 1857, at the outbreak of the Indian Rebellion, the Regiment was stationed at Dinapore, taking part in the failed first relief of the Siege of Arrah and going on to play an important role in the relief of Lucknow where Private Denis Dempsey won the Victoria Cross.

 The 1st Battalion, 10th Foot served in Japan from 1868 through 1871.
 The battalion was charged with protecting the small foreign community in Yokohama.
 The leader of the battalion's military band, John William Fenton, is honoured in Japan as "the first bandmaster in Japan" and as "the father of band music in Japan".
 He is also credited for initiating the slow process in which Kimi ga Yo came to be accepted as the national anthem of Japan.

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at the "old barracks" in Lincoln from 1873.
 The regiment moved to the "new barracks" further north on Burton Road in 1880.
 Nor was the regiment affected by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms, the regiment became The Lincolnshire Regiment on 1 July 1881.